r-lidar-lab/lidRviewer/README.md

 install.packages("devtools")
 ```

 2. Run the following script by openning R (or Rstudio) **as administrator**.
-This script download the SDL library and install the it along with R (R belongs in a folder where only an adminitrator can write).
-Once it is done it installs the `PointcloudViewer` package with `devtools`.
+This script download the SDL library and install it along with R (R belongs in a folder where only an adminitrator can write).
+Once it is done it installs the `PointCloudViewer` package with `devtools`.

 ```r
 source("https://raw.githubusercontent.com/Jean-Romain/PointCloudViewer/master/sdl.R")